Table of Contents[Hide][Show]

 Phoenix, AZ 85034

 In case you don’t know where your ticket number is, it’s 13 characters long and contains the airline code.
 The ticket number is the last 10 digits.
-Keep in mind there are separate ticket numbers for add-ons like seats, upgrades, and bags.
+Remember there are separate ticket numbers for add-ons like seats, upgrades, and bags.

 There are three places you can find your ticket number: